HerbertV/ScrollingTabBarExample/README.md

 *Scrolling Tab Bar Component.*

 A Sample XCode Project for iOS.
-Runns on iOS 5.1 or higher
+Runs on iOS 5.1 or higher

 -----------------------------------